-Each school principal in consultation with the school nurse shall authorize at least two staff members to administer prescribed or non-prescribed medication.
+Each school principal in consultation with the school nurse shall authorize at least two staff members to administer prescribed or over the counter (OTC) medication.
 The school nurse is responsible for the delegation and supervision of the administration of medications by school staff.
-At the start of each school year the RN at each school will provide staff training, as appropriate.
+At the start of each school year the registered nurse at each school will provide staff training, as appropriate.

-Medication may be dispensed to students on a scheduled basis upon written authorization from a parent with a written request by a licensed health professional prescribing within the scope of their prescriptive authority.
-If the medication is to be administered for more than fifteen (15) consecutive days the written request must be accompanied by written instructions from a licenses health professional.
+Medication may be dispensed to students on a scheduled basis upon written authorization from a parent/guardian with a written request by a licensed health professional prescribing within the scope of their prescriptive authority.
+If the medication is to be administered for more than fifteen (15) consecutive days, the written request must be accompanied by written instructions from a licensed health professional.
 Requests will be valid for not more than the current school year.
 The prescribed or non-prescribed medication must be properly labeled and be contained in the original container.

 The dispenser of prescribed or non-prescribed oral medication shall:

-A. Collect the medication directly from the parent, (students should not transport medication to school except for medications needed for the treatment of medical emergencies), collect an authorization form signed by the parent and the prescribing health professional, and collect instructions from the prescribing health professional if the medication is to be administered for more than fifteen (15 consecutive days);
+A. Collect the medication directly from the parent/guardian (students should not transport medication to school except for medications needed for the treatment of medical emergencies), collect an authorization form signed by the parent/guardian and the prescribing health professional, and collect instructions from the prescribing health professional if the medication is to be administered for more than fifteen (15) consecutive days;

-B. School staff must store the prescription or non-prescribed oral medication (not more than a twenty (20) day supply) in a locked, substantially constructed cabinet;
+C. School staff must store the prescription or non-prescribed oral medication (not more than a twenty (20) day supply) in a locked, substantially constructed cabinet or limited access area;

-C. Maintain a daily record which indicates that the prescribed or non-prescribed oral medication was administered.
+D. Maintain a daily record which indicates that the prescribed or non-prescribed oral medication was administered.
 If the dose is missed, note the reason;

-D. Provide a copy of this policy and procedure to the parent upon request.
+G. Provide a copy of this policy and procedure to the parent/guardian upon request.

-Prescribed and over-the-counter oral or topical medications, eye drops or ear drops may be administered by a registered nurse, licensed practical nurse, or an authorized staff member who has been delegated to, trained, and supervised by the registered nurse.
+Prescribed and over-the-counter oral or topical medications, eye drops, ear drops, or nasal spray may be administered by a registered nurse, licensed practical nurse, or an authorized staff member who has been delegated to, trained, and supervised by the registered nurse.

-No prescribed medication will be administered by injection by staff except when a student is susceptible to a predetermined, life-endangering situation (e.g. medication administered to counteract a reaction to an insect sting).
-The parent will submit a written state that grants a staff member the authority to act according to the specific written orders and supporting directions provided by licensed health professional prescribing within their prescriptive authority.
+No medication will be administered by injection by unlicensed staff except when a student is susceptible to a predetermined, life-endangering situation (e.g., medication administered to counteract a reaction to an insect sting).
+The parent/guardian will submit a written statement that grants a staff member the authority to act according to the specific written orders and supporting directions provided by the licensed health professional prescribing within their prescriptive authority.
 Such mediation will be administered by staff trained by the supervising registered nurse to administer such an injection.

 Written orders for emergency medication, signed and dated, from the licensed health professional prescribing within his or her prescriptive authority shall:

-A. State that the student suffers from an allergy which may result in an anaphylactic reaction;
+A. State that the student suffers from an allergy which may result in an emergency;

 B. Identify the drug, the mode of administration, the dose.
 Epinephrine administered by inhalation, rather than injection, may be a treatment option.
 This decision must be made by the licensed health professional prescribing within his or her prescriptive authority;

-C. Indicate when the injection shall be administered based on anticipated symptoms or time lapse from exposure to the allergen;
+C. Indicate when the medication shall be administered based on anticipated symptoms or actual symptoms;

-D. Recommend follow-up after administration, which may include care of the stinger, need for a tourniquet, administration of additional medications, transport to hospital; and
+D. Recommend follow-up after administration, administration of additional medications, transport to hospital; and

 E. Specify how to report to the health professional prescribing within his or her prescriptive authority and any record keeping recommendations; and